chienh0/image_editor/README.md

 </p>

 ### Attribution
 Inspiration for this project comes from the [PPM Image Editor project](http://nifty.stanford.edu/2012/guerin-image-editor/) by Joshua Guerin T and Debby Keen, as presented at SIGCSE Nifty Projects 2012.
+In addition, I wanted to give a personal thank you to Pamela Fox and Murtaza Ali who introduced me to this project through CoRise's Python Crash Course.